Faruk12noob/banner/README.md

 To Uninstalling this tool-
-Run the script again to uninstall styling.
+Run the commands again to uninstall banner....